JCurley10/Jeopardy_nlp/README.md

 |Books, Movies, Theater|
 |-|
 |<img src="https://github.com/JCurley10/Jeopardy_nlp/blob/main/images/12topic_model_Wordcloud.png" alt="categories" width="300" height="275"> |

 <sub>figure5</sub>

-#### Model Selection
+### Hyperparameter Decisions
-- **Deciding on the Number of Topics** : I used domain knowledge to choose the number of topics or clusters.
+- **Number of Topics** : I used domain knowledge to choose the number of topics or clusters.
 Each *Jeopardy!* episode has 13 categories, so 13 seemed like a reasonable number when considering.
 13 ended up having the most meaningful clusters when looking at them (even though a few of them could still be clumped together.
 See below.)
 I also tested how well my model ran with different topics, judging against the reconstruction error of the matrix.
 - **Top Words per *meta-category***: I chose top 10 words per category because is a manageable start for someone planning on studying for *Jeopardy!*
 - **Handling Stopwords, Tokenization and N-grams** Stopwords are a set of words that do not add significant value to a text, and are often so commonly used that removing them let's an analysis focus on the more important and differentiating words.
     - Common stopwords are "the", "or", "and", which were already in my original stopwords set taken from NLTK.
 I added more stopwords including "one", "word", and "name", 'war', 'film', john', 'state', 'country', 'us', 'new' because they appeared so often and are not specific enough to help someone study specific words.